russross/blackfriday/README.md

 Mmark is a fork of blackfriday which is a [Markdown][1] processor implemented in [Go][2].
 It supports a number of extensions, inspired by Leanpub, kramdown and Asciidoc, that allows for large documents to be written.

 It is specifically designed to write internet drafts (I-Ds) and RFCs for the IETF.
-With mmark you can create a single file that serves as input into the XML2RFC processor.
+With mmark you can create a single file that serves as input into the xml2rfc processor.
+See [@!RFC7749] for the definition of the xml2rfc v2 syntax.

 It also allows for writing large documents such as technical books, like my [Learning Go book](https://github.com/miekg/learninggo).